Lion's Mane and Ashwagandha Stack for Brain Fog

 Step 2: Select quality supplements.
 Choose lion's mane extract standardized to at least 30% polysaccharides and ashwagandha with minimum 5% withanolides.
 Third-party testing for purity ensures effective, clean products.

 Step 3: Start conservative and build gradually.
 Begin with lion's mane 500 mg and ashwagandha 300 mg, both taken with breakfast.
 Give this baseline one week before adjusting.
-This conservative start helps identify any sensitivities and establish your individual response pattern.

 Step 5: Address complementary factors.
 While taking the stack, simultaneously improve sleep quality, stabilize blood sugar through better meal composition, stay hydrated, and manage stress through proven techniques.
 The herbs work best within a comprehensive approach that includes attention to diet and brain function.